MATCH list placement reasons, duration, removal process and alternative payment options for MATCH-listed iGaming operators. The definitive reference.

 Reason 10 (Illegal Transactions) is the second most common.
 This includes processing for players in jurisdictions where online gambling is prohibited, operating without the required licence for a particular market, and UIGEA-related violations for US-facing operators.
 Geolocation controls that fail to block VPN users are a frequent trigger.

 Reason 03 (Laundering) is specifically used where operators are processing gambling transactions through entities with non-gambling MCCs — typically holding companies or affiliate entities — to obscure the nature of the underlying transactions.
-This raises AML red flags beyond MATCH itself.
+This is a serious filing that raises AML red flags beyond MATCH itself.

 This is the most misunderstood aspect of MATCH, and the one that causes the most damage.